Access (database)

 Front Page (Extensions)

-Front Page is a software programme for
+Front Page is a software programme for web page development proprietary to Microsoft.

 FTP (File Transfer Protocol)

-over the network.
-FTP is commonly used for uploading files
+Network protocol (“language” used by networked computers) used for transferring files over the network.
+FTP is commonly used for uploading files to the web server.

-Three things are needed to transfer website files to the
+Three things are needed to transfer website files to the server via FTP:

-FTP server (commonly it is the same web server machine
+FTP server (commonly it is the same web server machine with additional software on it);

 FTP client computer;